Seruwila Mangala Raja Maha Vihara: History

-Recent Restoration
+Recent restoration

 This sacred site fell into ruin around 1215 AD during the Kalinga Magha invasion.
 However, around 1921, the temple—then overgrown by jungle—was rediscovered by the Most Venerable Dambagasare Sri Sumedhankara Mahanayaka Thera, a Mahanayaka Thera of the Amarapura Sri Kalyaniwansha chapter.

-At that time, although the site was popularly identified as a monastery in Southern Part of Sri Lanka.It is known as the "Tissamaharama",meanwhile Sumedhankara Thera, having read the Dhātuvamsa (Chronicle of the Relic), realized the correct location.
+At that time, although the site was popularly identified as a monastery in Southern Part of Sri Lanka.It is known as the "Tissamaharama",meanwhile Sumedhankara Thera, having read the Dhātuvamsa (Chronicle of the Relic), realised the correct location.
 Together with a group of devotees, he sailed from the Dodanduwa port near Galle to Trincomalee, and located the Seruvila temple deep within the dense forest.
 At the time of this discovery, he was a young monk.

-About two years after rediscovering the stupa, he established an organization called the “Chaitya Wardhana Samithiya” and began restoration work on the stupa, completing it within six years.
+About two years after rediscovering the stupa, he established the Chaitya Wardhana Samithiya organisation and began restoration work on the stupa, completing it within six years.

 The stupa and its environs covering approximately 85 acres was declared as an Archaeological Reserve in 1962.
 After this the Department of Archaeology was carrying out conservation work by stages.
 In view of the importance of this sacred shrine and to attract more pilgrims to the area, the Department of Town and Country Planning drew up a plan for the development of a new town complete with pilgrim rests, market areas, etc. during the 1970s.

-The Venerable Sumedhankara Thera died in 1984.
-After his death, during the height of the Northern and Eastern conflict involving the LTTE (Liberation Tigers of Tamil Eelam), the monastery was protected and maintained by Venerable Seruvila Saranakitti Anunayaka Thera as the chief incumbent monk.
+The Dambagasare Sumedhankara Thero died in 1984.
+After his death, during the height of the Northern and Eastern conflict involving the Liberation Tigers of Tamil Eelam, the monastery was protected and maintained by Venerable Seruvila Saranakitti Anunayaka Thera as the chief incumbent monk.

 In June 2009, it was refurbished and ceremonially opened for the veneration of a large number of devotees at a cost of nearly Rs.
 25 million by the National Physical Planning Department under the guidance of Urban Development and Sacred Area Development Minister Dinesh Gunawardane.

 Later, due to structural issues such as cracks on the stupa platform, a final phase of restoration was carried out in 2012 under the guidance of Most Ven.Kiribathgoda Gnanananda Thera and the Mahamevnawa Monastic Order.

 Following the demise of Venerable Saranakitti Anunayaka Thera in 2016, the chief incumbency was taken up by Ven.
 Munhene Meththārāma Nayaka Thera.
 After his death in 2021, the role was assumed by one of the disciples of both him and Most Ven.Kiribathgoda Gnanananda Thera — Ven.
 Aludeniyē Subodhi Thera.

 Today, the Seruvila Mangala Raja Maha Viharaya operates under his leadership as one of the principal monasteries of the Mahamevnawa Meditation Monastery Network, and is also affiliated with the Amarapura Sri Kalyaniwansa Chapter.